sanskrit/learnsanskrit.org/content/guide/sounds/other-sounds.md

 {title Other sounds}

-In this last lesson, we will revisit the {s anusvAra} and the {s visarga}.
+In this lesson, we will revisit the {s anusvAra} and the {s visarga}.
 We will also learn about two variants of the {s visarga}: the {s upadhmAnIya} and the {s jihvAmUlIya}.

 {h {s anusvAra}}